meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

     ## COAs           70    -none-     numeric
     ## All_estimates 325    data.frame list

-The first contains the Stan model object (accessible via fit$Model, which will allow you to use rstan plotting tools and diagnostic plots - see rstan documentation for details).
+The first contains the Stan model object (accessible via `fit$Model`, which will allow you to use `rstan` plotting tools and diagnostic plots - see rstan documentation for details).

 The second element is a table of parameter estimates and associated quantiles from the posterior distribution.
 The table also includes the effective sample size and the Rhat statistic (which should be ~1).